Retrotink/Apple-IIc-Portable/README.md

 https://www.amazon.com/gp/product/B077FSR36B/ref=ox_sc_saved_title_9?smid=AZV2Q3JGU683F&psc=1<br>
 It was programmed in 4:3 mode and the the LCD and driver board was removed from the original case.<br>
 The button panel was disconnected from the driver board and set aside.
 It is not currently installed.<br>
-The 3D design carefully covers the monitor so that on power up, none of the boot graphics from the monitor appear.<br>
+The 3D PLA Plastic design carefully covers the monitor so that on power up, none of the boot graphics from the monitor appear.<br>
 The VGA, BNC and HDMI connectors were removed by desoldering.
 The 12V connector was retained for easy conntion to the battery circuit.<br>
 <br>

 # Cables
 <br>
 A DB15 cable to composite runs up from that back of the Apple IIc, under the battery container and up into the LCD Panel.<br>
+Power for the monitor does not come from the DB15 Video port as the documentation points out the power supplied is too low.<br>
 The Power DIN connector runs up into the battery and connects to the battery circuit.<br>
 A new switch in the power supply turns on both the computer and the monitor with one single throw of the switch<br>
 <br>